You are here

 A guided tour of Kahanu Garden will reward you with a deeper experience and sense of place.
 Your guide will reveal archaeological features and intriguing stories not covered in the self-guided tour, and share with you the captivating tales of a region so rooted in history.

-Hear the geneaology of the great chief Pi‘ilani, who walked these lands in the 16th century.
-You will see firsthand some of the traditional uses of the plants brought to the Islands by the first Hawaiians.
+Hear the mo'olelo (stories) of ancient Hawai'i and of Chief Pi'ilani who ruled over these lands in the 16th century.
+You will see firsthand some of the traditional uses of the plants brought to the islands by the first Hawaiians.
 Many of our guides grew up in this culturally rich region and are experts in practices and traditions passed down to them by their elders.

 Garden Category: Limahuli